29 Fast-Food Chicken Sandwiches—Ranked!

 Popeyes Chicken Tender Po'Boy, Blackened

 Who would have thought that just two chicken tenders, some mayo, lettuce, and tomato on a roll could rack up just 570 milligrams of sodium shy of your entire day's recommended intake of the blood-pressure-raising nutrient?
 This button-busting sandwich takes the lead for sandwich highest in trans fat—an artery-clogging fat that increases your risk of heart disease and stroke and is required by the FDA to be removed from your food.

 Carl's Jr. Big Chicken Fillet Sandwich

 Although we have to commend Carl's Jr./Hardee's for switching over to artificial preservative- and additive-free chicken breasts in June of 2016, that doesn't mean that this sandwich is significantly better for you.
 (Especially since the breast fillet is still injected with a “natural flavor”-based solution of sodium, extra soy protein to bump up the protein content, and sodium phosphates—an additive whose high intake has been linked to higher rates of chronic kidney disease and weak bones, a study in Diabetes Spectrum reveals.)
-That's not even mentioning the sky-high calorie, fat, and sodium content this sandwich boasts.
+That's not even mentioning the sky-high calorie, fat, and sodium contents this sandwich boasts.

 Burger King Crispy Chicken Sandwich

 The difference between the Crispy Chicken Sandwich and the chicken used in the Original sandwich below is that 18 percent of the crispy chicken fillet is actually a water and seasoning solution made with MSG and inflammatory omega-6-laden soybean oil.
 The description of the sandwich is correct in saying this piece of watered-down chicken is “generously breaded.”
 It’s that breading that sops up 40 grams of fat and 660 calories.

 Burger King Original Chicken Sandwich

 Despite appearing bigger than the Crispy Chicken Sandwich, BK's Original Chicken Sandwich is actually smaller.
 It's nearly identical in nutrition, but we awarded it a place ahead of its sister sandwich because it contains more protein and a tiny bit less belly-bloating fat and sugar.

 McDonald's Buttermilk Crispy Chicken Sandwich